When someone asks the question ”what is your favorite place you’ve ever visited?” I smile, and without hesitation I give my response.

 - How to Dress Baby in Ireland – We found that the weather was constantly changing throughout the day.
 Dressing in layers is key!
 For babies and young children, it’s best to overdress.
 The weather could go from cold, rainy and windy to sunny and warm several times a day!
 We usually dressed our baby in a snowsuit while out exploring.

-- Baby Essentials in Ireland – Baby essentials and food can be found at stores in bigger cities, so be sure to stock up for your trip when you can.
+- Baby Essentials in Ireland – Baby travel essentials and food can be found at stores in bigger cities, so be sure to stock up for your trip when you can.

 Things to do in Ireland with Toddlers or Babies